Feminism in Mexico: Independence era, 1810–1821

-Early national period and the Porfiriato, 1821-1911
+Early national period and the Porfiriato, 1821–1911

 As early as 1824, some women in Zacatecas petitioned the state government, "Women also wish the title of citizen...to see themselves counted in the census as 'La ciudadana' (woman citizen)."

 There were feminist gains between 1821 and 1910, but they were typically individual gains and not a formalized movement.

 In the late nineteenth century, feminism as a term came into the language.
 Rooted in liberalism, feminism in Mexico saw secular education as a means to means to give dignity to the roles of women as wives and mothers in Mexican families and to expand the women's freedom as individuals.
 Equal rights for women was not the primary focus in this period; however, some feminists began forming organizations for women's rights and founding journals to disseminate their ideas.
 Political and literary journals "were a central forum for the public debate of women's issues in Latin America."

 A way to disseminate feminist thought was the founding of publications by and for women.
 In 1870, Rita Cetina Gutiérrez founded La Siempreviva (The Everlasting) in Yucatán, one of the first feminist societies in Mexico.
-The society founded a secondary school, which Cetina directed from 1886–1902, educating generations of young teaching women. and inspired others to open schools for women.
+The society founded a secondary school, which Cetina directed from 1886 to 1902, educating generations of young teaching women. and inspired others to open schools for women.
 In 1887, Laureana Wright de Kleinhans established a literary feminist group that published a magazine, "Violetas de Anáhuac" (Violets of Anáhuac), which demanded equality of the sexes and women's suffrage.

+In the late 19th and early 20th centuries, Mexican women journalists played a crucial role in shaping national identity and advancing feminist discourse.
+Scholars like Cristina D. Ramírez highlight how these journalists employed a mestiza rhetoric a blend of indigenous, European, and feminist perspectives to advocate for women's rights and social reform.
+Figures such as Laureana Wright de Kleinhans and Juana Belén Gutiérrez de Mendoza used their publications to challenge gender norms, critique government policies, and promote the inclusion of women in public life.
+Their work not only contributed to feminist movements but also helped define Mexico’s evolving sense of nationhood, particularly in relation to mestizaje (racial and cultural mixing).
+Despite facing resistance from male-dominated institutions, these women laid the foundation for future feminist activism in Mexico.